 If you like mystery and adventure, you’ll love:

-- Ranger’s Apprentice series by John A. Flanagan
+- Ranger’s Apprentice by John A. Flanagan

 - Edge of Extinction The Ark Plan by Laura Martin

-6th Grade Summer Reading List: SCARY
+6th Grade Summer Reading List: CREEPY

 - Coraline by Neil Gaiman